torvalds/linux/Documentation/process/debugging/userspace_debugging_guide.rst

 Userspace debugging advice
 ==========================

-This document provides a brief overview of common tools to debug the Linux Kernel from userspace.
+This document provides a brief overview of common tools to debug the GNU/Linux Kernel from userspace.
 For debugging advice aimed at driver developers go :doc:`here
 </process/debugging/driver_development_debugging_guide>`.